 - An Introduction to Academic Writing Workshop which focuses on grammar strategies, overcoming writer's block, and how to avoid plagiarism.

-Click here to see our Spring 2023 workshop schedule!
+Click here to see our Fall 2023 workshop schedule!

 - Programming - Python, R, SQL, Machine Learning